fashion glossary

 tailoring

-When suits and other clothing are produced, they are unique and customized to the specifications of the individual customer.
+When suits and other clothing are produced, they are unique and customized to the individual customer’s specifications.

 Thong